jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 --out snp-example-recode
 ```

-Here we are using the command “--recode" to rewrite the data into a new format. `--vcf snp-example.vcf` tells it to read the genotypes from the VCF file, `--pheno snp-example.samples` tells Plink to take the phenotypes from the sample file, and `--update-sex snp-example.sex 2` tells it to take gender information from the second column of the sample.
+Here we are using the command `--recode` to rewrite the data into a new format. `--vcf snp-example.vcf` tells it to read the genotypes from the VCF file, `--pheno snp-example.samples` tells Plink to take the phenotypes from the sample file, and `--update-sex snp-example.sex 2` tells it to take gender information from the second column of the sample.
 Finally, `--out snp-example-recode` tells PLINK the prefix to use when writing the new files.
 You can see that we have now made `snp-example-recode.bed`, `snp-example-recode.fam`, and `snp-example-record.bim` files that are in the binary format PLINK expects.

 Unlike the human-readable text .vcf file we used before, these data are in “binary ped” format (.bed).
 This format is a compressed format which saves space and speeds up analysis.
 Information on samples can be found in the .fam file and information on SNPs in the .bim file.

 *Q*.
 Look at the documentation for these files.
 Check you understand what is in each one.

-1a:  Quality Control Practical
+##  Quality Control Practical
 We will now work with a set of data files containing many SNPs from chromosome 19 genotyped on controls and cases.
 Data from a GWAS would contain SNPs at this density across the entire genome, but we will focus on just one chromosome to make the exercises more tractable.

 The key files are `chr19-example.vcf.gz` and `chr19-example.samples`.